Conferences for Undergraduate Women in Physics (CUWiP)

 In 2006, the University of Southern California hosted the first CUWiP.
 The grassroots effort grew quickly, and within just a few years there were six conferences being hosted simultaneously.

 In 2012, APS became the institutional home for CUWiP.
 The CUWiP National Organizing Committee provides support for the organization of the annual conferences and works with APS.
 At each host institution, a local organizing committee plans and organizes the detailed program for the local conference and is responsible for local fundraising.

-The National Organizing Committee is currently led by Chair Pat Burchat, Stanford University, Chair-Elect Kevin Pitts, University of Illinois, Urbana-Champaign, and Past Chair Daniela Bortoletto, Purdue University,.
+The National Organizing Committee is currently led by Chair Mette Gaarde, Louisiana State University, Chair-Elect Kate Scholberg, Duke University, and Past Chair Kevin Pitts, University of Illinois, Urbana-Champaign.